islawake99/Bladder_Cancer_Recurrences/README.md

 for recurrence probability and recurrence rate respectively.

 #### Relative Risk and Odds Ratio
 Relative risks and odds ratios were calculated to compare the risk of recurrence between treatment groups.
 Comparisons were made between Pyridoxine and Placebo, Thiotepa and Placebo, and Pyridoxine and Thiotepa.
 The results were presented in a table and interpreted to assess the relative risk and odds of recurrence between treatments.

-Relative Risk
+The formulae used are:

 $$
 \text{Relative Risk} =